 During construction, workers may pump groundwater or stormwater away from the site.
 This process is called dewatering.

 Typically, this water is treated and sent to a surface water body, either directly or through a storm drain.
-If the treated water does not meet water quality criteria; or if direct or indirect discharge is not available, it may be possible to send it to the sanitary sewer.
-You must get permission from King County and your local sewer agency to send this water to the sewer.
+If the treated water does not meet water quality criteria; or if direct or indirect discharge is not available, it may be possible to send the treated water to the sanitary sewer.
+However, you must get permission from King County and your local sewer agency to send this treated water to the sewer.

 Who needs formal authorization from King County?